 Share read about cars e.g. ‘The story of cars’ by Katie Daynes

-Long-term memory quizzes, games and revision: Piet Mondrian/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird/ shape and form/ Hepworth, Moore, Rodin/
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird/ shape and form/ Hepworth, Moore, Rodin/

 Learn about car designers and designs in the 1960s.

-Evaluate different designs of 1960s cars, compare the European and the cars from the USA.
+Evaluate different designs of 1960s cars, compare the European cars and the cars from the USA.

 Revise the idea of shape and form.